-Classes at your high school may be offered as dual credit, AP, or sometimes offered as both (you choose how you want to earn the credit).
+Classes at your high school may be offered as dual credit/concurrent enrollment, AP, or sometimes offered as both (in this case, you may choose how you would like to earn the credits).

 There are many other ways to earn college credit while in high school.
 Watch the video to find out more!

 Detailed descriptions of dual credit/concurrent enrollment and Advanced Placement (AP), as well as additional credit-earning options are provided here.
 Choose the route that best fits your learning style and personal goals.

 Students take college-level courses at their high school or on a college campus and simultaneously earn both high school and college credit for the course.
 Dual credit/concurrent enrollment instructors use college-level curriculum, texts, and grading scales to create a true university educational experience.
 Grades earned in the high school class are recorded on an official college transcript in addition to the high school transcript.
 Credits are transferable between most accredited post-secondary institutions.
 Find out more by visiting the General Information About Concurrent Enrollment page.

 Advanced Placement (AP)